-These staged descriptions follow a trajectory of moving from the initial ceasing of criminal behaviour and the acknowledgement of this by the individual, through the three stages to a full acceptance by broader society so that a person is now no longer identifiable with criminal behaviour.
-As CSNSW have noted, this journey is personal and complex - often winding in nature and differing in the kinds of personal or social needs associated with desistance.
+These staged descriptions follow a trajectory of moving from the initial ceasing of criminal behaviour and the acknowledgement of this by the individual, through the three stages to a full acceptance by broader society (and by the individual's view of themselves) that a person is now no longer identifiable with criminal behaviour.
+As CSNSW have noted, this journey is personal and complex - possibly more winding in nature and not all with the same kinds of personal or social needs to achieve desistance.
 Nevertheless, the journey of desistance needs to have context in its eventual social setting to understand what is needed to achieve rehabilitation and the re-joining of society.